dlridings/AdStagirium/README.md

 That idea has been discarded.

 In the unsorted papers Cajus Fabricius left, I found an order for a manuscript made by the university library of Lund University dated 1966.
+I have added scans of some of what he left behind in the appropriate directory.
+I will add more as my work progresses and I can make sense of the loose notes.

 This is a collection of transcriptions (Greek) to John Chrysostom's Ad Stagirium.
 The work was taken over by Ridings in the mid-1990's but got sidetracked by an